 Things to run when the main campaign games don’t have quorum or we’re needing a pickup game.

-- Solomon Kane [1600’s Fantasy/Horror/Monster-Hunters] (Fate RPG) — Cut a righteous path in a world of evil!
+- Solomon Kane [1600’s Fantasy/Horror/Monster-Hunters] (Fate or BRP/d100 with Sanity rules) — Cut a righteous path in a world of evil!
 You have seen the path to redemption, a road paved in the blood and bones of the evil you must defeat to save the world from its unholy taint.
 Face that which preys on men’s dreams, their fears, and their very souls.
 Walk The Path of Kane.
 Your enemies span the globe, reaching out from every shadowy corner of all four continents.
 Men, magic, and monsters of the darkest hearts and basest desires threaten the very world you tread.
 Humanity is lost without the will and steel of good folk like you.
 Not a sandbox, but 100+ one-sheet adventures and a plot point campaign.
 Great for episodic adventures.
 Simple conversion.

 Here is a list of other campaigns that I’d potentially be interesting to run at some point, but not just yet.
 In particular, I am quite sure I’ll be doing another Middle-earth campaign!